UEFA Women's Europa Cup

-The winner of the UEFA Women's Europa Cup qualifies for the third qualifying round of the champions path of the following season's UEFA Women's Champions League.
+The winners of the UEFA Women's Europa Cup qualify for the third qualifying round (Champions Path) of the following season's UEFA Women's Champions League.
+Alternatively, they will qualify for the league phase (competition proper) should the Champions League title holders qualify for the league phase via their domestic league.

 Background

 After several decades successfully running knock-out competitions for men's football clubs, the UEFA Women's Cup was created in 2001 to offer similar opportunities for women's clubs.
 The Women's Cup was renamed to the UEFA Women's Champions League in 2009 to match the styling of the men's tournament, and the tournament was expanded to include more clubs and more countries.

 Following UEFA's expansion of men's competitions with the third-tier Europa Conference League playing its first season in 2021, proposals for a second-tier women's competition were submitted to offer a similar increase in scale to the women's game.
 On 4 December 2023 UEFA announced that it would act on these proposals with the creation of a new second-tier tournament which would commence from the 2025–26 season.
 The name of the competition was confirmed as the "UEFA Women's Europa Cup" on 16 December 2024.